Journal of Popular Music Studies

 Journal of Popular Music Studies is an interdisciplinary journal covering a wide range of approaches to popular music.
 Submissions are not limited to any disciplinary, methodological, or theoretical approach.
 Each submission is considered by external specialist reviewers familiar with the specific topic of the essay as well as the field of popular music studies.
 In every case, preference will be given to manuscripts that are challenging and original as well as clearly and persuasively written.

 To submit a manuscript for consideration, send an electronic copy with a title page including name, institutional affiliation, mailing address, phone number, and email address; please do not include any information that would identify you as author in the body of the manuscript.
 Each manuscript page should be numbered and contain an abbreviated title.
-References should followThe MLA Style Manual, 2nd ed.
-(New York: MLA, 1998).
-Please send submissions to the Managing Editor at email@example.com; questions about reviews (of books, music, videos, Web sites, and so on), and queries about non-article content (roundtables, creative work, pedagogical essays, et.al.) should be directed to this same e-mail address.
+Please send submissions via our ScholarOne system [http://mc.manuscriptcentral.com/jpms].
+Book review-related queries should go to our Books Editor, David Suisman at email@example.com.
+All other questions about the journal, including queries about non-article content (roundtables, creative work, pedagogical essays, et. al.) should be directed to firstname.lastname@example.org.

 Manuscripts should be typed and double spaced with at least one-inch margins on each side.
 Manuscripts may range from a minimum of 5,000 words to a maximum of 7,500 words, including notes and bibliography.
 Authors wishing to submit manuscripts below or exceeding these guidelines must consult with the editor prior to submission.
 Music transcriptions, song lyrics, photographs, tables, and other graphics can be included with an indication of placement in the text.
 Authors are responsible for obtaining permissions for all copyrighted materials.